What is Remote Work? A Complete Guide for Teams

 In a two-year study, Stanford University researchers found that the group assigned to work remotely had a boost in work productivity and took fewer sick days compared to their "traditional" counterparts.

-To support their employee’s increased productivity, companies should make sure to support working environment challenges, especially during the COVID-19 pandemic.
-Remarkably, remote work is also associated with a reduction in the number of meetings, something we can all support.
+To support their employees' increased productivity, companies should invest in proper remote work setups.
+Remote work is also associated with a reduction in the number of meetings, something most teams welcome.

 3. Save money

-Companies can save on high-priced real estate, even if they keep a place for workers who can and want to be onsite when it’s safe to do so.
+Companies can save on high-priced real estate, even if they keep a place for workers who can and want to be onsite.

 While saving money on office space, companies should offer allowances or reimbursements to help employees set up their remote work environments.
 That way, the cost of office supplies, desks, chairs, and technology doesn't become a frustrating burden to workers.